rembik/update-exchange-certificate/README.md

 PS C:\> .\update-exchange-certificate.ps1 [[-PFXPath] <String>] -CertSubject <String> [-PFXPassword <String> ]
                                      [-ExcludeLocalServerCert]
 ```
 All parameters in square brackets are optional.
-The ExcludeLocalServerCert is $True if set.
-You almost never want this set to true, because Exchange server hostname usally is equal to the certificate subject why local certificates could be the updated one.
+The ExcludeLocalServerCert is forced to $True if left off.
+You almost never want this set to false, because Exchange server hostname usally isn't equal to the certificate subject why local certificates shouldn't be the updated one.
-One Exception is using a wildcard certificate.
-It's there mainly for flexibility.

 If the password contains a $ sign, you must escape it with the ` ` character.